INFORMATION: Accumulation of water in the Galisbay pond | FAXINFO

 Currently, swell conditions do not allow the outlet to be opened, an operation necessary to evacuate stagnant water.

-In fact, premature opening could cause sea water to enter the pond, thus aggravating the inconvenience already felt.
+Indeed, a premature openinge could cause sea water to enter the pond, thus aggravating the inconvenience already felt.

-The service teams are closely monitoring the evolution of marine conditions and are ready to intervene as soon as they become favorable.
+The service teams are closely monitoring the evolution of marine conditions and are keeping ready to intervene as soon as these are favorable.

-This operation will restore a normal living environment for the affected residents.
+This operation will allow restore a living environment normal for the affected residents.

-The Community thanks local residents for their patience and assures that all its efforts remain mobilized to resolve this situation as soon as the weather permits.
+The Community thanks local residentss for their patience and ensures that all its efforts remain mobilized to resolve this situation as soon as the weather permits.

 View comments